Battle of Astarabad (1759)

-The Battle of Astarabad was fought outside the city of Astarabad on February 14, 1759, between the forces of Karim Khan Zand, commanded by Shaykh Ali Khan Zand, and Mohammad Hasan Khan Qajar.
+The Battle of Astarabad, otherwise known as the Battle of Ashraf was fought outside the city of Astarabad on 14 February 1759, between the forces of Karim Khan Zand, commanded by Shaykh Ali Khan Zand, and Mohammad Hasan Khan Qajar.
 The battle resulted in a total Qajar defeat and caused the death of Mohammad Hasan Khan Qajar, ending the Qajar threat to the Zand dynasty until the conquests of Agha Mohammad Khan Qajar.

 Background

 After the aborted siege of Shiraz in 1758, the Qajars retreated north.
-During their hasty retreat, the Qajars failed to retain previously captured territory due to a series of mutinies by Fath-Ali Khan Afshar and Shahbaz Khan Donbali, along with other high-ranking Qajar officers.
+During their hasty retreat, they failed to retain previously captured territory due to a series of mutinies by Fath-Ali Khan Afshar and Shahbaz Khan Donbali, along with other high-ranking Qajar officers.
 The politically important city of Isfahan was also abandoned by Qajar forces under Hoseyn Khan Develu, while Mohammad Hasan Khan Qajar himself sought to fall back to Astarabad along with Ismail III.
 Karim Khan Zand quickly marched north and captured Tehran.
 Shaykh Ali Khan Zand began attacking Qajar strongholds in Mazandaran.
 Unable to breach Qajar lines, Shaykh Ali Khan Zand marched to Astarabad, forcing Mohammad Hasan Khan Qajar to prepare for its defence.

 Battle

 Mohammad Hasan Khan Qajar decided to force a battle before Shaykh Ali Khan Zand could be reinforced by Karim Khan Zand, who was residing in Tehran.
-The two armies met outside Astarabad and engaged in a battle on February 14, 1759, which resulted in a decisive Zand victory.
+The two armies met outside Astarabad and engaged in a battle on 14 February 1759, which resulted in a decisive Zand victory.
 Mohammad Hasan Khan Qajar was killed by Kurdish units under the command of Hoseyn Khan Develu.